-UX Designer living in San Francisco, with a background in Industrial Design, Retail, and Museum Exhibition Design.
+EXPERIENCE Designer with a background in PRODUCT, Retail and Exhibition Design.

 Target Open House

 Since 2014 I have been part of Target's Technology Innovation Team in San Francisco.
 While there, I conceived of the idea to create a dedicated store to showcase smart products.
 The goal was both to inspire and educate the guest, about this new category of exciting yet complicated products, and for Target to learn how best to display them.

 Target Open House - Opened in July 2015